daniestevez/gr-satellites/docs/source/command_line.rst

 To enable telemetry submission to the BME server, it is necessary to `register an account in the BME server`_.
 The user and password should be entered into the gr-satellites ``.ini`` file.

+The BME server (WebSocket) does not require any registration or additional configuration.

 To use the Harbin Institute of Technology proxy to submit telemetry, the proxy needs to be run and started in the local computer before running